brycehenson/fast_search_histogram/README.md

 fast 1d histograming algorithms based on binary search

 The brute approach to histograming is to compare each bin to each data value (or *count*) and gives a complexity **O(n·m)** where *n* is the number of data values and *m* is the number of bins.
 This can be improved by two algorithms.
 1. **Bin Search, O(n·log(m))**: For each count do a binary search for the histogram bin that it should go into and then increment that bin.
 Because the bins are already ordered then there is no sorting needed.
-Best when m>>n (aka sparse histograming).
+Best when m>>n (sparse histograming).
 2. **Count Search, O(m·log(n))**:  For each bin edge do a binary search to find the nearest data index.
 Use the difference in this data index between bins to give the number of counts.
 Must have ordered data for the search to work, sorting first would cost **O(n·log(n))** and would make this method always slower.
-Best when n>>m which is the most common use use case of regular histograming.
+Best when n>>m (dense histograming) which is the more common use use case of regular histograming.

 I obsereve empyricaly (see fig. 1) that there is a fiairly complex dependence of which algo is best on the value of n and m.
 For maximum utility to a user it would be great to create an adaptive wraper that choses the fastest algorithm based on the input size.
 It needs to be evaluated what the impact of sparsity is on the relative performance.